Our staff will respond to your query promptly and provide detailed information to your questions.

 Most of the terrain in Jotunheimen is shaped by glaciers thousands of years ago.
 This means that most of the terrain consist of valleys where the elevation is between 800 - 1400 meters, steep hillsides and peaks where the elevation is 2000 - 2500 meters above sea level.
 The area is recommended for shure-footed and strong hikers, because of long distances between the cabins and hilly terrain.
 Boulders and scree make the access difficult at the high mountain passes/peaks.

 Note: The duration given in the program is estimated walking time without breaks.
-There is a shorter version of this trek available if time if this is an issue.
+There is a shorter version of this trek available if time is an issue.

 Interactive Tour Map